aaarendt/2017-05-15-CAS-NASA/_extras/faq.md

 permalink: /faq/
 ---

-_More detail to come here.
-Sarah has a draft spreadsheet already started.
-We will begin asking specific people to fill in their model details to get this completed by the meeting._

 ### Purpose:

 * to compile a comprehensive list of all models that will be employed in the HiMAT investigations